pydata/pydata-sphinx-theme/pandas-docs/source/development/contributing.rst

 where you could start out.
 Once you've found an interesting issue, you can return here to get your development environment setup.

+When you start working on an issue, it's a good idea to assign the issue to yourself, so nobody else duplicates the work on it.
+GitHub restricts assigning issues to maintainers of the project only.
+In most projects, and until recently in pandas, contributors added a comment letting others know they are working on an issue.
+While this is ok, you need to check each issue individually, and it's not possible to find the unassigned ones.

+For this reason, we implemented a workaround consisting of adding a comment with the exact text `take`.
+When you do it, a GitHub action will automatically assign you the issue (this will take seconds, and may require refreshint the page to see it).
+By doing this, it's possible to filter the list of issues and find only the unassigned ones.

+So, a good way to find an issue to start contributing to pandas is to check the list of `unassigned good first issues <https://github.com/pandas-dev/pandas/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22+no%3Aassignee>`_ and assign yourself one you like by writing a comment with the exact text `take`.

+If for whatever reason you are not able to continue working with the issue, please try to unassign it, so other people know it's available again.
+You can check the list of assigned issues, since people may not be working in them anymore.
+If you want to work on one that is assigned, feel free to kindly ask the current assignee if you can take it (please allow at least a week of inactivity before considering work in the issue discontinued).

 Feel free to ask questions on the `mailing list
 <https://groups.google.com/forum/?fromgroups#!forum/pydata>`_ or on `Gitter`_.